Rarotonga Budget & Backpacking Itinerary: 5 Days 🌞 [2025]© CookIslandsPocketGuide.com

 Dining Recommendations

 For lunch, Vili’s Burger Joint just north of Muri offers affordable and tasty burgers, pizzas and shakes.
-Alternatively, head south of Muri to Titikaveka where you’ll find Charlie’s Cafe which has a very affordable menu along with a very enviable location on the beach.
+Alternatively, head south of Muri to Titikaveka, where you’ll find Charlie’s Café, which has a very affordable menu along with a very enviable location on the beach.

-Of course, there are also plenty of restaurants in Muri itself that, although are not the cheapest, are well worth treating yourself to.
+Of course, there are also plenty of restaurants in Muri itself that, although they are not the cheapest, are well worth treating yourself to.
 Check out The Food Guide to Rarotonga: Places to Eat & Food Tours for ideas.

-Rarotonga Budget & Backpacking Itinerary: 5 Days 🌞 [2023]© CookIslandsPocketGuide.com
+Rarotonga Budget & Backpacking Itinerary: 5 Days ????
+[2023]© CookIslandsPocketGuide.com

 Day 3 – Island Hike